material-motion/material-motion/concepts/runtimes.md

 Executors can choose whether or not to be **unique** for a given Target.

+When an executor is unique it means that at **most** one instance of the executor will be created per target.

 Many Plans can be executed by a single executor entity.
 For example, the Gesture executor can now change the anchor point of the view exactly once.

 ### Forwarding events to executors